Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

 ribs lightly with one claw.
 "See what happens when you get a reputation for being clever?"

 "I know.
-That's....I mean, Fyu's hairy bunghole, what am I supposed to do with them now?"
+That's...
+I mean, Fyu's hairy bunghole, what am I supposed to do with them now?"
 Thurrsto asked.

 "With ambition and creativity like that, there's only one thing you *can* do,"